BarisAlbayrakIEEE/StructuralAnalysis/README.md

 4. the FE data (e.g. FE elements linked to a Panel instance).

 A corresponding member list definition for the DAG would be:
-1. _ancestors: Stores the ancestor DAG node indices for all DAG nodes.
+1. _ancestors: Stores the ancestor type container indices.
-2. _descendants: Stores the descendant DAG node indices for all DAG nodes.
+2. _descendants: Stores the descendant type container indices.
-3. _states__DAG: Stores the states for all DAG nodes.
+3. _states__DAG: Stores the states.
-4. _type_containers: Stores the data for all DAG nodes.
+4. _type_containers: Stores the data.
 5. _FE_link: A descriptor for the linked FEM.

 **Ancestor Relations**\